Native American Initiatives (NAI)

 NAI STAFF

-Martha S. Lee is the Program Coordinator for Native American Initiatives in the UA Office of the Provost, where she supports policy, programs, and events for Native American students and faculty.
+Martha S. Lee is the Program Coordinator for Native American Initiatives in the University of Arizona Office of the Provost, where she supports policy, programs, and events for Native American students and faculty.
 Throughout her career in higher education, Martha has focused on the systems that promote success for learners and educators.
 Currently, she supports programs and events for Native American students and faculty.
 She has worked on publications, grants, reports, and special projects for Tohono O’odham Community College and previously for the Extended University at the University of Arizona.
 She enjoys advocating for and documenting the success of Native American students in their educational journeys.
 Martha earned a B.A. in English from St. Olaf College in Minnesota and an M.B.A. in accounting from Cornell University.

 520-621-6735